danchoi/kindlerb/README.markdown

 document.
 The filename the output document is specified by the 'mobi_outfile' value in _document.yml.

+### Kindlerb.executable
+Will return the full path to the Kindlegen executable file.

+### Kindlerb.download
+This is automatically called when you first install the gem.
+It downloads the appropriate Kindlegen version for the host OS.

 ## Images

 kindlerb will incorporate images into the generated ebook by parsing all the